Simplestack

 Add a new ethernet entry under eth1

-You can find your assigned IP address under the "Network" tab of your virtual machine.
+You can find your assigned IP address under the "Network" tab of your server.
 Below you can see an example configuration:

 /etc/netplan/50-cloud-init.yaml